 A helicopter supported reconnaissance program for Carlin type deposits was carried out in Nevada and a new, untested, jasperoid zone was identified and acquired by staking the BP claim block in 2010.
 It covers an area of hydrothermal alteration, including extensive jasperoid development and clay alteration in shale units.
 Preliminary sampling on this new property has found anomalous values in precious metals and pathfinder elements.
-During the six months ended June 30, 2011, the Company incurred \$3,298 of costs to maintain the property.
-The Company plans a geophysical and geochemical exploration program in 2011 to define targets for drilling.
+During the nine months ended September 30, 2011, the Company incurred \$44,209 of costs to maintain the property.
+In 2011 the Company completed a soil sampling survey on the project, the results of which are pending.
+The Company plans a geophysical and geochemical exploration program in 2012 to define targets for drilling.